RDFLib/rdflib-hdt/README.md

 from rdflib.namespace import FOAF

 # Load an HDT file.
 Missing indexes are generated automatically.
-# You can provide the index file by putting them in the same directory than the HDT file.
+# You can provide the index file by putting it in the same directory as the HDT file.
 document = HDTDocument("test.hdt")

 # Display some metadata about the HDT document itself